Shanmukh025/Movie-Recommend/README.md

                 City of Angels (1998)

-            Top 25 movies recommendation for the "User 2"
+            Top 25 movie recommendations for the "User 2"

                 9 (2009)
                 Pet Sematary (1989)